 Helen Flannery is an Associate Fellow at the Institute for Policy Studies.
-She is a long-time researcher and data analysis professional working in the nonprofit sector and has written extensively on nonprofit industry trends, including direct marketing fundraising, online giving, sustainer giving, and the macroeconomic factors affecting donor behavior.
+She is a long-time data analysis professional who has provided nonprofits with reporting, analytics, and industry benchmarking through her work at Target Analytics and now at ROI Solutions.
+She has written extensively on charitable sector trends, including direct marketing fundraising, sustainer giving, and economic factors affecting donor behavior.

 We must reform the rules governing philanthropy to encourage more broad-based participation and to reduce the risks of top-heavy, tax-avoidance giving.